smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DORestrictPeerSelectionBy-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Set this policy to restrict peer selection via selected option.
-Options available are: 1=Subnet mask, 2 = Local discovery (DNS-SD).
-These options apply to both Download Mode LAN (1) and Group (2).
+Specifies to restrict peer selection using the selected method, in addition to the DownloadMode policy.
 <!-- DORestrictPeerSelectionBy-Description-End -->

 <!-- DORestrictPeerSelectionBy-Editable-Begin -->